Image Dot Image Dot

 If you don’t want to blend or refrigerate your avocados, try throwing your extra avos on the grill at your next backyard barbecue.
 Here’s how:

-• While your grill reaches 300-350 degrees, prep your avocado.
+• While your grill reaches 300-350°F, prep your avocado.
 Cut it in half lengthwise and gently pull apart.
 Remove the pit.
-(Pro tip: Squeeze some lemon juice on your avocado halves if it’s going to be a while before their moment on the grill.)
+(Pro tip: Squeeze some lemon juice on your avocado halves if it will be a while before their moment on the grill.)

 • Brush the avocado halves with olive oil and sprinkle them with salt and pepper.